What is the Alexa Skills Kit?

 An Internet-accessible endpoint for hosting your cloud-based service.
 Provision your skill on Amazon Web Services (AWS) Lambda using your personal AWS resources.
 You need an AWS account in addition to your Amazon developer account.
 Most skill types that use the pre-built voice interaction model must use AWS Lambda.

 A development environment appropriate for the programming language you plan to use to code your skill.
-You can author a Lambda function in Node.js, Java, Python, C#, or Go.
+You can author a Lambda function in Node.js, Java, Python, C#, Go, Ruby, or PowerShell.

 To build a skill with a custom voice interaction model, you need: